JimMcL/measuring-mimicry/README.md

----
-title: "Methods for measuring mimicry"
+# Methods for measuring mimicry
-output: html_document
----

 This project contains data and scripts that implement multiple methods for evaluating the visual accuracy of mimics.
 Each of the methods